mnot/I-D/rfc5785bis/draft.md

 to retrieve a copy of the document.
 An indication of the relevant sections may also be included, but is not required.

+Status:
+: One of "permanent" or "provisional".
+See guidance below.

 Related information:
 : Optionally, citations to additional documents containing further relevant information.

 General requirements for registered relation types are described in {{well-known}}.

+Standards-defined values have a status of "permanent".
+Other values can also be registered as permanent, if in Experts find that they are in use.
+Other values should be registered as "provisional".

+Provisional entries can be removed from the Experts if -- in consultation with the appropriate communities -- find that they are not in use.
+The Experts can change a provisional entry's status to permanent at any time.

 Note that well-known URIs can be registered by third parties (including the expert(s)), if the expert(s) determines that an unregistered well-known URI is widely deployed and not likely to be